juancarrica/hello-world/README.md

 # hello-world
-Short description of the repository.
+This is my first repository.